 Sumo App

-Real-time sumo tournament tracker — live SSE updates, command-palette navigation, hand-prompted sumi-e illustrations
+Real-time sumo tournament tracker — a newspaper desk that files same-evening reports, live SSE updates, and hand-prompted sumi-e illustrations

 - statuslive